simon-r/PyParticles/doc/Programming Example.rst

 Below I describe step by step how to build the simulation of the solar system included as example in the main application.

-First you need to import numpy, as PyParticle is completely based on the arrays of numpy
+First you need to import numpy, since PyParticle is completely based on the arrays of numpy
 ::

     import numpy as np

-Particle_set is the basic container for use with the systems of particles, then must always be imported
+Particle_set is the main container to be used with the systems of particles, then must always be imported.
 ::

     import pyparticles.pset.particles_set as ps